singapaul/react-testing-library-lesson/README.md

 There is a notes folder, in the notes folder there is a [plan.md](./notes/plan.md) for the lesson.

-The plan contains talking points, steps , challenges and test snippets you will need to follow to complete the branch.
-Each Challenge has a solution.
+The plan contains talking points, steps , challenges and test snippets you will need to follow to complete the lesson.

 ---